egoist/haya/README.md

 ### TypeScript / JavaScript

-Vei uses [esbuild](https://esbuild.github.io) to bundle your TypeScript and JavaScript files in ES Module format, with code splitting enabled (via dynamic import).
+haya uses [esbuild](https://esbuild.github.io) to bundle your TypeScript and JavaScript files in ES Module format, with code splitting enabled (via dynamic import).

 JSX/TSX works out of the box.

 ### CSS

-CSS is treated specially in Vei compared to other bundlers, if you import a CSS file in your JavaScript file, you will get the URL to the output CSS file:
+CSS is treated specially in haya compared to other bundlers, if you import a CSS file in your JavaScript file, you will get the URL to the output CSS file:

 ```js
 import style from "./style.css"